 Even if an application is not needed, evaluate income and resources of the client as well as the other requirements for facility payment.
 Entering a facility can change the household unit, deeming policies, and countable resources and income.
-See Effect of Institutionalization on SSI and FIP Eligibility.
+See Eligibility.